Fragtality/PilotsDeck/README.md

 ## 1.5 - Installing Profile Packages (.ppp Files)
-Starting with Version 0.8.0, the Plugin greatly improves Distribution and Installatin of Profiles:<br/>
+Starting with Version 0.8.0, the Plugin greatly improves Distribution and Installation of Profiles:<br/>

 1. Use the **Profile Manager App** found in the Plugin Directory to install Profile Packages: Open it via Plugin Icon in the System-Tray / Notification Area and drop the Package File to be installed on the big Arrow (or navigate to Package File's Location).<br/><img src="img/Plugin-Systray.png" width="267"><br/><br/>
 2. The Package File will be read and the Description (from the Author) will be displayed - **check the Notes** for additional Steps.<br/><br/>